In this simple tutorial, we'll run through the steps involved to automatically generate several short descriptions for a list of podcasts using AI.

 Now the Data Fetcher request will run, and the Response field mapping modal will open.
 This is where you can specify which fields to import from the OpenAI API and how they map to fields in Airtable.

-Set the 'Result' field to map to your Existing field of 'Description' and click 'Save & Run'.
+Map the 'Message' field to map to your existing 'Description' field and click 'Save & Run'.

 Data Fetcher will now run the OpenAI Airtable integration.
 In your output table, you'll see that short descriptions describing the podcasts have been generated using AI and added to the 'Description' field.

-Choose a plan from the different options depending on your needs and enter your payment details.
+Select a plan to suit you and enter your payment details.

-We recommend selecting 'All current and future bases in all current and future workspaces' to avoid any issues with unauthorized bases in the future.
+By selecting 'All current and future bases in all current and future workspaces', we'll avoid the need to re-authorize access for individual bases in the future.

 Click on 'Grant access'.

 Back in Data Fetcher, ensure the Trigger tab is selected.
 For this tutorial, we'll use the trigger type of 'Record created'.
 Also select the 'Podcasts' table and the 'Needs Info' view.